Chikyu No Shugo: Gaojinizer

 “You heard about why they called us, right?”

-“Yeah, Ship without an IFF...Sounds a bit strange, don’t you think?”
+“Yeah, some random ship showed up, won't respond to anything...Sounds a bit strange, don’t you think?”

-A womanly voice, coming to join them responded.
+A womanly voice, that of one of the pilots coming to join them, responded.

 The tall one turned on his heel, his gaze falling on his machine,